monika/monika.dev/src/projects/vestwell.md

 intro: An educational and enticing site for Vestwell, a digitial retirement platform, to feature their product and their rebranding.
 ---

-## The Story
+### The Story

-_A digitial retirement platform for financial advisors, employers, and employees. that makes it easier to understand and save for retirement._
+_A digitial retirement platform for financial advisors, employers, and employees, that makes it easier to understand and save for retirement._

 Vestwell is redefining what it means to invest in your retirement.
 With that goal, they needed a site that educated users on what their platform offers, whether that user is a broker who provides investment advice to her clients, an employer that provides retirement services to their employees, or an employee interested in their own retirement plan.